Emma Freeman

 Emma Freeman is an Australian director of television films and series.
 With her short film Lamb, in 2002 she was the first woman to win Tropfest.
+She has since directed many TV series, including Glitch, The Newsreader (2021–2025), and The Family Next Door (2025).

+Early life and education

-Freeman graduated from the Victorian College of the Arts.
+Emma Freeman graduated from the Victorian College of the Arts.

+Career

+Early in her career Freeman worked with producer John Edwards.
 In 2002 she wrote, produced and directed a seven-minute film, Lamb, starring Robert Menzies and Orpheus Pledger.
-Lamb won Sydney's Tropfest that year, with Freeman being the first women director to win.
+Lamb won Sydney's Tropfest that year, with Freeman being the first woman director to win.

 In 2003 she directed Mittens for Tinderbox Films.
-Starring Sigrid Thornton, the film was shown at the 2003 Palm Springs International Short Film Festival and the 2004 London Australian Film Festival.
+Starring Sigrid Thornton, the film was shown at the 2003 Palm Springs International Festival of Short Films and the 2004 London Australian Film Festival.

-Early in her career Freeman worked with producer John Edwards.
+Awards

+In 2002 Freeman was the first woman to win Tropfest, with her short film Lamb.

+In 2010 she won an AACTA Award for Best Direction in Television for Hawke.

+Freeman won the AACTA Award for Best Direction in a Drama or Comedy in 2021 for episode 1 of The Newsreader and again in 2024 for episode 4 of The Newsreader.